KFrimps/Self-Driving-Car/README.md

 - Pan: Randomly shifts the image horizontally and vertically.
 - Brightness: Randomly changes the brightness of the image.
 - Flip: Randomly flips the image horizontally and inverts the steering angle.

+The code for data augmentation can be found in `src/data_augmentation.py`.

 ## Model Architecture